Health insurance - Form 1095-B

-If you also had coverage under TRICARE, TRICARE will make the Form 1095-B available to your upon reqest.
+If you also had coverage under TRICARE, TRICARE will make the Form 1095-B available to you upon request.

-Medical coverage providers are required to make the Form 1095-B available to members early in the calendar year.
 You can expect the form to be available by mid-March.
 If you had GBP medical coverage in the previous year and don’t get Form 1095-B by mid-March, please call your medical plan directly.
-See question 3 for contact information for medical plans.
+See question 3 for medical plans contact information.

 Every medical coverage provider that covered you (and any dependents) for at least one day is required to make Form 1095-B available.
 Each GBP provider will report medical coverage for each month of your enrollment in its medical plan to the IRS.

-You do not need to report additional benefits such as dental, vision, life, accidental death & dismemberment (AD&D), or short-term or long-term disability coverage – to the federal government.
+You do not need to report additional benefits such as dental, vision, life, accidental death and dismemberment (AD&D), or short-term or long-term disability coverage to the federal government.
 Form 1095-B only includes medical insurance.

 The Form 1095-B will be sent to the person who has medical coverage for the dependent, even if that person does not claim the dependent on his or her taxes.